vk4bay/esp-idf/docs/en/api-reference/peripherals/cap_touch_sens.rst

     The {IDF_TARGET_NAME} supports proximity sensing.
 Proximity sensing can be registered by calling :cpp:func:`touch_sensor_config_proximity_sensing` and specify the configurations :cpp:type:`touch_proximity_config_t`.

-    .. only:: esp32p4

     Since the capacitance change caused by proximity sensing is far less than that caused by physical touch, large area of copper foil is often used on PCB to increase the sensing area.
 In addition, multiple rounds of scans are needed and the result of each scan will be accumulated in the driver to improve the measurement sensitivity.
 The scan times (rounds) can be determined by :cpp:member:`touch_proximity_config_t::scan_times` and the charging times of the proximity channel in one scan can be determined by :cpp:member:`touch_proximity_config_t::charge_times`.
-Generally, the larger the scan times and charging times is, the higher the sensitivity will be, however, the read data will be unstable if the sensitivity is too high.
-Proper parameters should be determined regarding the application.

-    .. only:: not esp32p4

-        Since the capacitance change caused by proximity sensing is far less than that caused by physical touch, large area of copper foil is often used on PCB to increase the sensing area.
-In addition, multiple rounds of scans are needed and the result of each scan will be accumulated in the driver to improve the measurement sensitivity.
-The scan times (rounds) can be determined by :cpp:member:`touch_proximity_config_t::scan_times`.
 Generally, the larger the scan times and charging times is, the higher the sensitivity will be, however, the read data will be unstable if the sensitivity is too high.
 Proper parameters should be determined regarding the application.

     The accumulated proximity data can be read by :cpp:func:`touch_channel_read_data` with the data type :cpp:enumerator:`TOUCH_CHAN_DATA_TYPE_PROXIMITY`